-The Department of Curriculum and Pedagogy offers a PhD concentration and MA and MEd specialisations in Media and Technology Studies Education, together with a secondary teacher Education (BEd) major and minor and Diploma and Certificate in Computing Studies.
+The Department of Curriculum and Pedagogy offers a PhD specialization in Curriculum Studies with a concentration in Media and Technology Studies Education, and MA and MEd specializations in Media and Technology Studies Education, along with a secondary Teacher Education (BEd) major.

 All graduate program applicants in the Department of Curriculum and Pedagogy (EDCP) must meet the minimum entry requirements established by the Faculty of Graduate and Postdoctoral Studies, which oversees graduate work at UBC.
 Applicants who do not meet the minimum requirements will be considered for admission only in exceptional circumstances.